-- Get to know the customer in depth to increase CLV
+- Know the customer in-depth to increase CLV

-- Pay special attention to the advance sale of the distribution
+- Pay special attention to the early sale of distribution

-- Be very careful with the US market and nearby markets
+- Be very vigilant of the US market and nearby markets

-- Very aware of the application of NFTs and blockchain technology
+- Keep an eye on the implementation of NFTs and blockchain technology